SpellholdStudios/HeartOfTheWood/README.md

 - Gwendolyne: Fixed translations and released version 6.0.0.
 - Deratiseur: Provided French translation, the EE compatible version and released version 5.
+- Cronox: Provided German translation.
-- Ilot: Provided Italian translation
+- Ilot: Provided Italian translation.
-- aerie.ru team: Provided Russian translation
+- aerie.ru team: Provided Russian translation.

 If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/7781-heart-of-the-wood/">mod forum</a>.</br>